Kaif21/bank-card-offer-tracker-with-js-mongodb-realm/README.md

 To run the Card Offer Tracker locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/card-offer-tracker.git`
+1. Clone the repository: `git clone https://github.com/Kaif21/bank-card-offer-tracker-with-js-mongodb-realm.git`
-2. Navigate to the project directory: `cd card-offer-tracker`
+2. Navigate to the project directory: `cd bank-card-offer-tracker-with-js-mongodb-realm`
 3. Open the `index.html` file in a web browser.

 Note: This application requires an active internet connection to fetch data from MongoDB Realm.